 That’s why WMT stock has weathered the coronavirus storm.
 Shares are up 3% over the past month.
 This resilience will persist so long as coronavirus hysteria sticks around.

-The coronavirus-related bull thesis on Zoom Video is pretty simple.
+The coronavirus-related bull thesis on Ring Central is pretty simple.

 Most businesses in major urban areas across the world are now telling their employees to work-from-home.
-In a work-from-home environment, digital work solution tools like Zoom’s video conferencing tools are of paramount importance.
+In a work-from-home environment, digital work solution tools like Ring Central’s cloud communication platform are of paramount importance.

-Because of this dynamic, so long as the Covid-19 outbreak keeps employees at home, demand for Zoom Video’s solutions will grow, and ZM stock will perform better than peers.
+Because of this dynamic, so long as the Covid-19 outbreak keeps employees at home, demand for Ring Central’s solutions will grow, and RNG stock will perform better than peers.